 Up until 1997 I recorded this species annually and did not even bother to take note of specific dates as it was so common it could be seen almost anywhere at the appropriate time of year.

 Between 1997 and 2010 encountered Cuckoo just once at Clayhanger and Ryders Mere and that was a distant calling bird somewhere beyond Grange Farm that had apparently been forced down by a blustery shower (20/04/2006).
 However in 2011 a bird was found frequenting the perimeter fence of Ryders Mere and remained in the area for up to three weeks (being seen well on 20/06/11 and 09/07/11).
-A bird was heard on the 12/05/2012 from the Railswood area and a bird was heard calling four times from the north end of the Marsh on 06/05/2013.
+A bird was heard on the 12/05/2012 from the Railswood area and a bird was heard calling four times from the north end of the Marsh on 06/05/2013 and was followed by several weeks of calling birds including at least one pair seen in courtship display.
 The first bird of 2014 was heard calling from the farm land on the evening of 22/04/14 (K.C.) and birds could still be occasionally heard in early June.
+On August 16th however, a juvenile specimen was discovered in trees at the north end of the main swag and its reluctance to fly and general behaviour suggested that it could have been a locally bred specimen, perhaps resulting from parisitism of local Reed Warblers?
+(C.M.).